hc-tcg/hc-tcg/aotcg.md

 Freeze an AFK Hermit.
 Frozen effect: This Hermit cannot become active.
 Frozen Hermits cannot take damage.
 If all of a player's Hermits are Frozen, frozen is removed.

-**Mining Fatuigue** _Single Use_
-Give your opponent's active Hermit Mining Fatigue fot their next 3 turns Mining Fatigue: This hermit's attacks cost an additional item card of their type (Should be removable with milk, probably)

 **Smithing Table** _Single Use_
 Choose an Attach card from your Hand.
 This card cannot be removed from the board by either player after being played.